muhammedshahinshapottayil/Encode-random-svg-nft/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Foundry.
+This command starts a local Ethereum network using foundry.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/foundry/foundry.toml`.
+You can customize the network configuration in `foundry.toml`.

-3. On a second terminal, deploy the test contract:
+3. In a second terminal, deploy the test contract:

 ```
 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
+The `yarn deploy` command uses the deploy script located in `packages/foundry/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: